Table 1. Clinical Presentation of Plasma Cell Neoplasms continued...

 The patient has an isolated plasmacytoma of the bone if the following are found:

-- A solitary lytic lesion of plasma cells is found on skeletal survey in an otherwise asymptomatic patient.
+- A solitary lytic lesion of plasma cells on skeletal survey in an otherwise asymptomatic patient.

 When clinically indicated, MRI may reveal unsuspected bony lesions that were undetected on standard radiographs.
 MRI scans of the total spine may identify other bony lesions.